Judge holds veteran journalist Catherine Herridge in civil contempt for refusing to divulge source

 A lawyer for Herridge, Patrick Philbin, declined to comment.
 A representative for Fox News did not immediately respond to an Associated Press email seeking comment.

 "As we previously said, we are fully supportive of Catherine Herridge's position in this case.
-No journalist should be punished for maintaining a source's confidentiality," a CBS News spokesperson told CBS News on Thursday evening.
+No journalist should be punished for maintaining a source's confidentiality," a CBS News spokesperson said Thursday evening.
 "This order finding her in contempt should be concerning to all Americans who value the role of the free press in our democracy and understand that reliance on confidential sources is critical to the mission of journalism."

 The source is being sought by Yanpin Chen, who has sued the government over the leak of details about the federal probe into statements she made on immigration forms related to work on a Chinese astronaut program.